datacarpentry/semester-biology/exercises/Vectors-bird-banding-R.md

 4. What is the smallest number of birds counted?
 5. What is the largest number of birds counted?
 6. What is the average number of birds seen at a site?
 7. How many birds were counted at the last site?
 Have the computer choose the last site automatically in some way, not by manually entering its position.
+   Do you know a function that will give you the position of the last value?
+   (since positions start at 1 the position of the last value in a vector is the same as its length).